Addressing my fears on Mt Edith Road

 Taking a Milo break once I made it back to Danbulla Road.

 By the time I made it back to Danbulla Road it was bucketing down so I headed to the day picnic area at the Chimneys to take a break and enjoy a Milo before heading home down Gilles Range….in the rain on the black top on offroad tyres.
-Oh the joy!
+Oh even more joy!